Disposing of problem waste

 DrumMUSTER products are recycled into useful everyday items such as street signs, irrigation piping, plant stakes and outdoor furniture.

-Our Administration Building accepts household quantities of printer cartridges, batteries, fluorescence globes and mobile phones.
+Our Administration Building accepts household quantities of printer cartridges, household batteries, mobile phones and fluorescent globes and tubes.

 - Gas bottles